Do Your Kids Know About the Fix-It Friends Books?

 Fun books that empower six- to nine-year-olds

-ESME’s former Pregnancy Resource Guide, Nicole Caccavo Kear, is celebrating the release of the first two titles in her six-volume chapter-book series for children, The Fix-It Friends.
+ESME’s former Pregnancy Resource Guide, Nicole Caccavo Kear, is celebrating the release of Eyes on the Prize and Three’s a Crowd, the final two titles in her six-volume chapter-book series for children, The Fix-It Friends (Macmillan Publishers).
 The mother of three authored the memoir Now I See You (St. Martin’s Press, 2014) and is an accomplished essayist whose work has been featured in the New York Times’s Modern Love, Good Housekeeping, New York magazine, Psychology Today, Parents, Salon, and the Huffington Post.
 Kear recently spoke with our new Pregnancy Resource Guide, Jaimie Seaton, about her work and what inspired her to make the switch to children’s book author.

 Author Nicole C. Kear